Frequently Asked Questions

-Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 5minute walk away, and both stop charging after 6pm.
+Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 3 minute walk away, and both stop charging after 6pm.
 There is also parking on The Underfleet.
-Disabled parking is available in many places, and you can drop off at the north gate on Beer Road.
-Please note this should be kept clear for emergency vehicles so do not leave your car unattended.
+Disabled parking is available in many places.

 Is there public transport? for your specific journey, check out Travelinesw

 Seaton: Marine Place are where most buses terminate, and there’s a bus stop right in front of us.